lamhq/tech-notes/devops/aws/4-storage/2-object-storage/1-s3-overview.md

 Define which AWS accounts or groups are granted access and the type of access.

 You can attach S3 ACLs to individual objects within a bucket.

+You can make individual objects public using object ACLs.

 ### IAM Policies